magister Stephanus de Langetun

 arose in England a man of astonishing boldness and abstinence, Peter by name, who,

-kings.
-This indeed came to pass afterwards, as the subsequent succession of years will
+face that he would very soon lose the honour of kingship and royal title.
+This indeed largely came to pass afterwards, as the subsequent succession of years will

 In the